-* Depth of book show on Fidelity.com at 1:55pm EDT on March 13, 2019.
+* Depth of book shown on Fidelity.com on January 22, 2020.

-This is a far cry from the way the bond market worked decades ago, as, corporate bonds today trade in a competitive marketplace with typically reasonably narrow bid-offer spreads.
+This is a far cry from the way the bond market worked decades ago, as corporate bonds today trade in a competitive marketplace with typically reasonably narrow bid-offer spreads.

 Do all brokerages show customers competitive quotes?